 Between your chapter leadership, your regional commander, and the league’s social media outlets, you will be able to find trusted armorers, other fighters looking to sell their old kits, and other information and guidance on creating some of your own pieces.
 Armor can be expensive.
 The league will help make sure you get the right gear and at a good price.
 Consider crowdfunding campaigns or chapter fundraisers to offset the cost of armor.

-A chapter is an Armored Combat League team of 3 or more fighters.
+A chapter is an Armored Combat Worldwide team of 3 or more fighters.
 Chapters compete against each other in Chapter Wars.
 The best chapter fighters are recruited to fight on the Regional team which represents multiple chapters within a given region.